What is NDIS Plan Management?

 There are not any major eligibility criteria that you need to meet in order to become plan-managed, but you may be asked to explain your reasons for making the request.
 This can be as simple as wanting more assistance with managing your funding (if you are self-managed), or wanting access to a broader range of services, such as providers who are not NDIA-registered (if you are agency-managed).

 Plan management is available to early childhood and adult participants.

 What are the benefits of plan management?

 Our team of Plan Managers love what they do because plan management can drastically improve a participant’s NDIS journey – it’s so rewarding to play a role in this!

 While working with participants, we see a few clear benefits:

 - We’re immersed in the NDIS, so we can help you understand your plan and entitlements if you are unsure about something, helping you to get the most out of your plan.

 - We handle the daily administration, such as paying invoices, tracking your spending, and notifying you of anything important.
 Compared with self-management, plan-management involves far less work for you.

 - Plan-managed participants have a lot more choice and control than agency-managed participants.
-They can choose from a broader range of providers, including unregistered providers, whereas agency-managed participants can only use registered providers.
+They can choose from a broader range of providers, including N unregistered providers, whereas agency-managed participants can only use NDIS registered providers.